-Once you reach level 10 and pick a faction, you can pick up faction quests too, which help you increase your standing with your faction.
+Once you pick a faction, you can pick up faction quests too, which help you increase your standing with your faction.
 These come in both PvE and PvP variants and while they don't give vast amounts of XP, you can buy increasingly better gear and help your faction's overall standing as your reputation increases.

 Level up your standing with territories

 The more activities you do within a territory, the more benefits you can unlock while you're in that area.
 Each time you level up your standing with a territory, you'll be able to pick from several benefits.
 These include increased XP, gathering speed increase, and trading tax decrease.
 Once your standing in a territory reaches level 10, you can unlock the option to buy your slice of Aeternum via player housing.